bergoid/rabot/README.rst

   second form is used however, this information will not contain the command string that has been invoked nor the exit status of the command.

-  The logfile is saved in the folder obtained from invoking 'rabot-vars logDir'.
+  The logfile is saved in the directory '~/log' by default.
+This can be overridden by setting the environment variable RABOT_LOGDIR to an appropriate value.
+If the directory doesn't exist, it will be created.

   The filename of the logfile has the following form:

       YYYYMMDDhhmmss_RND.txt